Codelab42/roleassign/README.txt

 ROLEASSIGN
 ==========

-RoleAssign lets site administrators delegate assignment of selected roles.
+RoleAssign specifically allows site administrators to further delegate the task of managing user's roles.

-RoleAssign introduce the 'assign roles' permission.
-While editing a user's account information, a user with this permission will be able to select roles for the user from a set of available roles.
-Roles available are configured by users with the 'administer access control' permission.
+RoleAssign introduces a new permission called 'assign roles'.
+Users with this permission are able to assign selected roles to still other users.
+Only users with the 'administer access control' permission may select which roles are available for assignment through this module.

-Please always use this project's issue tracker
-<http://drupal.org/project/issues/roleassign> to report bugs or to
-request features or support.

 This module is sponsored by Webbredaktoren <http://www.webbredaktoren.se/>.